-Kelly Pajala - public servant, small business owner, mother and active volunteer - was appointed to the Vermont House in 2017 by Governor Phil Scott to finish out the remainder of the term held by former Rep. Oliver Olsen.
-Kelly is now running for re-election in her own right as Independent Representative of the Windham-Bennington-Windsor District, which includes the towns of Jamaica, Londonderry, Stratton, Weston and Winhall.
-Election Day is on Tuesday, November 6.
+Kelly Pajala - public servant, small business owner, mother and active volunteer - was appointed to the Vermont House in 2017 by Governor Phil Scott.
+Kelly is now running for her 2nd term as an Independent Representative of the Windham-Bennington-Windsor District, which includes the towns of Jamaica, Londonderry, Stratton, Weston and Winhall.
+Election Day is on Tuesday, November 2nd.

 Kelly grew up in Weston and was educated in public and independent schools in Vermont, including Burr & Burton Academy.
 After graduating from Skidmore College, she returned to southern Vermont and started a family, often working several jobs at a time to make ends meet.